cloudfieldcz/shieldoo-mesh-docs/docs/pages/2_admin/04_access_management.md

    - **Punch back** - Enable this check box if you want the node that you are trying to reach to connect back to your if your [UDP hole punching](https://en.wikipedia.org/wiki/UDP_hole_punching) fails.
 This is useful if a node is behind, for example, a symmetric NAT.
    - **Use websocket gateway** - Check this check box if you want to use the Shieldoo websocket gateway to enforce the connection even from a site where, for example, UDP is not allowed.
    - **Valid Till** - Define how long the access card will remain valid:
-     - _Subscription lifetime_ - Defines that the access card will remain valid as long as your organization is subscribed to Shieldoo.
+     - _Subscription lifetime_ - Defines that the access card will remain valid if your organisation subscribes to Shieldoo.
      - _Custom expiration date_ - Defines a custom expiration using the provided date picker.
-8. Click on the **Save** button to confirm the access card's creation.
+8. Click the **Save** button to confirm the access card's creation.

 ![](../../images/AccessManagement06.png)